It is the fastest three hours in media, Rushlimbaugh, and the Excellence in Broadcasting Network.

 Thank you.

-And uh basically I be I I couldn't let uh we had a caller on earlier from St. Paul, and uh I I couldn't let that stand the impression that he gave the country uh just based on his lack of understanding as to what's going on with this abortion thing.
+And basically, I couldn't let we had a caller on earlier from St. Paul, and I couldn't let that stand the impression that he gave the country based on his lack of understanding as to what's going on with this abortion thing.

-Well, let me read let that let me repeat what he said so people know what you're talking about.
+Well, let me repeat what he said so people know what you're talking about.

-A guy called, I forget his name, but he says his wife worked at Planned Parenthood, and he said, Hey, Planned Parenthood does a lot of good stuff.
+A guy called, I forget his name, but his wife worked at Planned Parenthood, and he said, hey, Planned Parenthood does a lot of good stuff.

 They do more than just do abortions and throw baby parts in bags.

-Yeah, I think he actually said they they do more than kill babies, they they do other things too.
+Yeah, I think he actually said they do more than kill babies.

 He was acknowledging that what we've learned on these videos happens.

-And then he said the video that the tapes that we've learned all this stuff from obviously been edited.
+And then he said the video, the tapes that we've learned all this stuff from obviously been edited.

-Uh and and that's the that's the only fire back that these planned por uh planned parenthood advocates have is to is to attack the video, which is posted in its entirety.
+And that's the only fireback that these Planned Parenthood advocates have is to attack the video, which is posted in its entirety.

 Every one of these videos is posted unedited, in some cases three hours long at the Center for Medical Progress website.